 You should have a list of at least 40 - 50 names now.
 Here comes the hard slog.
 You need to investigate each one.

-You could start with reading reviews at various feedback and review sites.
+You could start with reading reviews at various feedback and review sites including our own reviews.
 You could also try searching for each broker's name along with terms like "complaints" and "scam" to flush out articles, blog posts and forum threads complaining about the broker in question.

 Sites like CEBTA.org are also good sites to visit as part of your research.

 When verifying membership of professional bodies such as the International Business Brokers Association (IBBA) etc., do not assume that membership of a professional body is a green flag you can follow blindly.
 You need to verify what it takes to become a member of that body and/or whether it is given easily to anybody who comes up with a few quid for the rights to use their logo.